-14.1 Pupils with long term acute or chronic health conditions, disability, or conditions that require swift emergency medication will have a care plan drawn up in consultation with all parties relevant to their care.

-14.2 These care plans will be taken off-site with the pupil for fixtures or trips.
+- 14.1 Pupils with long term acute or chronic health conditions, disability, or conditions that require swift emergency medication will have a Care Plan written in consultation with all parties relevant to their care. - 14.2 These Care Plans will be taken off-site with the pupil for fixtures or trips.
 Staff are advised of these for trips via confidential Medical Condition Reports produced in advance of a trip by the Nurses.